-The depth of a leaf node in the alphabet trie of Figure 13.2(b) has little to do with the number of nodes in the trie.
+The depth of a leaf node in the alphabet trie of Figure 13.2(b) has little to do with the number of nodes in the trie, or even with the length of the corresponding string.
 Rather, a node's depth depends on the number of characters required to distinguish this node's word from any other.
 For example, if the words "anteater" and "antelope" are both stored in the trie, it is not until the fifth letter that the two words can be distinguished.
 Thus, these words must be stored at least as deep as level five.
 In general, the limiting factor on the depth of nodes in the alphabet trie is the length of the words stored.